yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ![](../resources/images/nyc-taxi-theme-2.png)

-In a [previous post](ingesting-nyc-taxi-rides.md), I detailed how simple and efficient ingesting this data set into **Kusto (Azure Data Explorer)**.
+In a [previous post](ingesting-nyc-taxi-rides.md), I detailed how simple and efficient it is to ingest this data set into **Kusto (Azure Data Explorer)**.

-A quick Google search will show you many people took a 1.x Billion taxi rides data set for a ride, both for:
+A quick Google search will show you many people took a 1.x Billion taxi rides data set for a ride, for:
 * Comparing query performance of multiple data platforms with different topologies.
 * Gaining insights from the data about topics like rush hour traffic, popular work hours for investment bankers, how [Uber](analyzing-uber-rides-history.md){:target="_blank"}, Lyft and their competitors are changing the landscape for taxis, etc.